syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Foreground color of the Selected row in SfDataGrid.
+            Foreground color of the selected row in SfDataGrid.
             <br/>
             <br/>
         </td>